obsidian-tasks-group/obsidian-tasks/docsv2/queries/grouping.md

 See the [screenshots below](#screenshots) for how this looks in practice.

-Info
-{: .label .label-blue }
+> [!info]
-Headings are displayed in case-sensitive alphabetical order, not the original order.
+> Headings are displayed in case-sensitive alphabetical order, not the original order.

 ---

-Info
-{: .label .label-blue }
+> [!info]
-The order of operations ensures that grouping does not modify which tasks are displayed, for example when the `limit` option is used:
+> The order of operations ensures that grouping does not modify which tasks are displayed, for example when the `limit` option is used:

 1. all the filter instructions are run
 1. then any sorting instructions are run